 Páramo grasslands are high-altitude ecosystems situated above the timberline but below the permanent snow line.
 Their vegetation is composed mainly of grasses, shrubs, and giant rosette plants.
-Recently, we have seen a surge in interest by municipal governments to protect these landscapes, which are often threatened by unsustainable agriculture, in order to secure a clean water supply for their people.
+Recently, we have seen a surge in interest by municipal governments to protect these landscapes in order to secure a clean water supply for their people.
+Learn more.